cloudflare/cloudflare-docs/content/bots/troubleshooting.md

 Supervised machine learning takes certain variables (X) like gender and age and predicts another variable (Y) like income.

-In Bot Management and Super Bot Fight Mode, the X variables are request features, while the Y variable represents the probability of solving a Captcha based on X values.
+In Bot Management and Super Bot Fight Mode, the X variables are request features, while the Y variable represents the probability of solving a challenge based on X values.

 Cloudflare uses data from millions of requests and re-train the system on a periodic basis.
 You can learn about this data from your own request logs such as Cloudflare Logpull and Logpush as well as the Firewall API.